HsKA-OSGIS/gtqProject-1/README.md

 #How to load ‘gtQ’ client application in Apache httpd web server

 * All files are simple to run and easy to understand
-* The application has been tested with Apache httpd 2.4.7
+* The application can been tested with Apache httpd 2.4.7
 * Clone this repository into your local folder (say, 'gtq')
 * Copy the ‘gtqProject’ folder in /var/www/html folder of OSGeo-Live
 * The home.html within 'Manhattan' will be visible in the browser at location http://localhost:80/manhattan/       (localhost/gtqproject as shortcut)